teejaydub/grids/README.md

 ## Current status

-Solves easy-level Sudoku with the single "partition" technique.
+Solves easy-level Sudoku with the "partition," "solo," and "borrow" techniques.

 Next to-dos:

 * Better solving
   * Add more solving techniques and test with harder Sudokus
+    * Permutation techniques that operate between constraints
+      * solo technique
     * More status on solving: number of reduction steps, time
-    * Permutation techniques that operate between constraints
     * Associate difficulty levels with techniques, so we can report how hard it was to solve
     * Tree traversal, starting with 2-symbol cells
   * Add Sixy Sudoku puzzle type - should need no further code